Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

 * Link Github repository to Heroku with automatic deploys turned on
 * Create requirements.txt file
 * Create Procfile
-* Update apps PORT and IP to correspond with Heroku
+* Update app's PORT and IP to correspond with Heroku

 Credits
 ---------------